SilverbushLab/Bivalent-CAR-T-cell-therapy-in-recurrent-GBM/readme.txt

-Welcome to the Silverbush Lab Github page containing code for data exploration and figure reproduction from our manuscript "The critical role of the host immune environment in GBM CAR T cell therapy".
+Welcome to the Silverbush Lab Github page containing code for data exploration and figure reproduction from our manuscript "The critical role of the host endogenous immune compartment after intracerebroventricular CAR T cell therapy in recurrent GBM".

 Data availability